German Battalion: Formation

 As New Years Day 1777 dawned, a reinforced American brigade took position behind a creek 6 mi south of Princeton, New Jersey, ready to block the advance of Lord Charles Cornwallis' forces.
 Among the 1,000 Americans were Hand's riflemen, now called the 1st Pennsylvania Regiment, Charles Scott's Virginia Brigade, the German Battalion, and six artillery pieces under Thomas Forrest.
 During the morning hours, the Americans repulsed the 1st Light Infantry Battalion and two companies of Hessian Jägers.
 It was necessary to commit British and Hessian grenadiers before the Americans pulled back.
 The British suffered most of the 140 casualties lost during the action.
 The German Battalion reported 410 officers and men present for duty that day.

 The next day, Cornwallis brought on the Battle of the Assunpink Creek when he launched a major push with 8,000 troops and 28 guns.
 The alcoholic Fermoy abandoned his troops, leaving the capable Hand in charge.
 There was a clash at Little Shabbakunk Creek, where Cornwallis was forced to unlimber his artillery.
 As soon as British pressure became too great, Hand pulled back his men to a second blocking position.
 Later, they fell back to a third position at Stockton Hollow, outside Trenton.
 As dusk fell, superior British numbers forced Hand's troops into a hurried retreat through the town.
 During the withdrawal, the British captured Haussegger and some of his men near the lower fords of Assunpink Creek.
 Mark M. Boatner III wrote that the unit "disgraced itself".
-That evening, columns of British and Hessians tried to storm the bridge and the lower fords, but were stopped with heavy losses.
+That evening, columns of British and Hessian troops tried to storm the bridge and the lower fords, but were stopped with heavy losses.
 Washington posted German Battalion at the bridge in the second line, behind Scott's troops.
 The next day, 3 January, the battalion was present at the Battle of Princeton.